Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: The code

-\item \textbf{Mean mass in richness-redshift bins:} The mean mass in a given richness-redshift bin is given as the mean of individual lensing masses.
-However, the usual way to recover the \textit{mean} lensing mass of clusters within the $kl$-th observed richness-observed redshift bins is to fit the corresponding stacked lensing profile $\widehat{\Delta\Sigma}_{kl}$ in the same $kl$ richness-redshift bin (see e.g. \citealt{Murata2019HSCrichnessmassrelation}).
-From this, the link between the "true" mean mass of a stack and the mean mass inferred from the weak lensing stacked profile $\widehat{\Delta\Sigma}_{kl}$ may not be trivial and may be affected by the dispersion of individual masses within the stack \citep{McClintock2019masscalibration}. \citet{Melchior2017logslope} proposed that since $\Delta\Sigma(R|M) \propto M^{\Gamma(R|M)}$ (at first order) where $\Gamma(R|M)$ is the logarithmic slope of the excess surface density\footnote{For instance, \citet{Melchior2017logslope} found a typical value of $\Gamma = 0.74$ for an NFW profile within the one-halo regime.}, we use $\Gamma=0.7$ in this work; the mean weak lensing mass inferred from $\widehat{\Delta\Sigma}_{kl}$ \citep{Abbott2020DESCL,Lesci2022KIDSCL,Fumagalli2023SDSS} can be modeled/interpreted as
+which gives the measured counts in bins of observed richness and photometric redshifts.
+In the above equation, $\mathds{1} \{\mathrm{cl} \in (k,l)\} = 1$ if the cluster belongs to the $(k,l)$ richness--redshift bin, and $0$ otherwise. \item Mean mass in observed richness-redshift bins: The mean mass in a given richness-redshift bin is given as the mean of individual lensing masses.
+However, the usual way to recover the mean lensing mass of clusters within the $kl$-th observed richness-observed redshift bins is to fit the corresponding stacked lensing profile $\widehat{\Delta\Sigma}_{kl}$ in the same $kl$ richness-redshift bin (see, e.g., \citealt{Murata2019HSCrichnessmassrelation}).
+From this, the link between the "true" mean mass of a stack and the mean mass inferred from the weak lensing stacked profile $\widehat{\Delta\Sigma}_{kl}$ may not be trivial and may be affected by the dispersion of individual masses within the stack \citep{McClintock2019masscalibration}. \citet{Melchior2017logslope} proposed that since $\Delta\Sigma(R|M) \propto M^{\Gamma(R|M)}$ (at first order) where $\Gamma(R|M)$ is the logarithmic slope of the excess surface density\footnote{For instance, \citet{Melchior2017logslope} found a typical value of $\Gamma = 0.74$ for a Navarro–Frenk–White (NFW; \citealt{Navarro1997nfw}) profile within the one-halo regime.}, we use $\Gamma=0.7$ in this work; the mean weak lensing mass inferred from $\widehat{\Delta\Sigma}_{kl}$ \citep{Abbott2020DESCL,Lesci2022KIDSCL,Fumagalli2023SDSS} can be modeled and/or interpreted as